We couldn’t and wouldn’t imagine our home without windows.

 A soundproof window plug is a sponge board with thermal properties that tightly seals the window to block, absorb, and reflect sound.

-It’s one of the most effective methods to soundproof a window, so if you’re desperately looking for ways to block noise pollution, a window plug is ideal.
+It’s one of the most effective methods to soundproof a window or skylight, so if you’re desperately looking for ways to block noise pollution, a window plug is ideal.

 They’re also relatively simple to make and affordable.